charliecalvert/CloudNotes/Assignments/React/ReactAddressMaterial.md

 [Here][sotag] is the [documentation][tagnum] on using the **n\<num\>** flag when displaying git tags: _n\<num\> specifies how many lines from the annotation, if any, are printed when using -l.
 The default is not to print any annotation lines.
 If no number is given to -n, only the first line is printed.
 If the tag is not annotated, the commit message is displayed instead._

-You should also merge your latest **GitExplorer** back into Master.
+You should also merge your latest **Address Maven** back into Master.

 ## PropTypes